googlefonts/how-to-hint-variable-fonts/README.md

 **Hinting the Tilde (0x2dc)**

 Choose the YLink Tool from the Toolbar.
 Position the ‘blue circle’, directly over point 17, and drag to point 5.
-As in the previous example, ensure the YDist is set to use a mimimum distance.
+As in the previous example, ensure the YDist is set to use a minimum distance.
 This can be checked by clicking on the arrowhead or viewing the generated code in the VTTTalk window.
-If mimimum distance is set a >= will appear after the YDIST command.
+If minimum distance is set a >= will appear after the YDIST command.

 YAnchor(17,16)